syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/000_Parsing_syslog_messages/README.md

     as a syslog message, and fills the macros with values of the message.
-    The syslog-parser does not discard messages: the message cannot be parsed as a syslog message, the entire message (including its header) is stored in the $MSG macro.
+    The syslog-parser does not discard messages: the message cannot be parsed as a syslog message, the entire message (including its header) is stored in the ${MSG} macro.
 If you do not want to parse the message as a syslog message, use the flags(no-parse) option of the source.
 ---